Course Content and Outcome Guide for MM 254

 - Special Fee:

 Course DescriptionExplores 3D character rigging and animation through lectures and assignments.
 Covers the creation of a professional bipedal character rigging, character animation and lip-syncing facial animation.
-Prerequisite: MM 232.
+Prerequisites: MM 232.
 Audit available.

 Intended Outcomes for the course